Important Information to Know During Our Campus Transformation — Read More

 Evaluation

-Diagnostic hearing tests: This is an evaluation of how well your child can hear.
+Diagnostic hearing tests: This is an evaluation of your child’s hearing levels.
 The technique used for testing will depend on the developmental (cognitive) age of your child.
-Our goal is always to try to obtain ear-specific information so that we know how well your child hears in each ear.
-A diagnostic hearing test also includes immittance testing and/or otoacoustic emissions testing (both described below).
+Our goal is always to try to obtain ear-specific information so that we know your child’s hearing levels in each ear.
+A diagnostic hearing test also includes immittance testing and otoacoustic emissions testing (both described below)

 • To learn more about the diagnostic hearing test, click here.

-• To download a release to have audiometric information released to your school, click here.
+• To download a release to have audiometric information released to your child’s school, click here.

 • Para descargar la forma de autorización para mandar la información a su escuela, haga click aquí.

-Immittance measures such as tympanometry: This test will let us know how well the eardrum and the three bones behind the eardrum move..
-It will allow us to know if the possibility of a middle ear dysfunction like fluid behind the eardrum, an ear infection, a perforation in the eardrum, or a number of other conditions exists.
+Immittance measures such as tympanometry: This test will let us know how well the eardrum and the three bones behind the eardrum move.
+It will indicate if there is middle ear dysfunction such as fluid behind the eardrum, an ear infection, a perforation in the eardrum, or a number of other conditions.

 • To learn more about immittance measures/tympanometry, click here.

-Otoacoustic emissions (OAE) testing: This is an evaluation of the cochlea (the organ of hearing) and it will let us know if this part of the ear is functioning well.
+Otoacoustic emissions (OAE) testing: This is an evaluation of the cochlea (the organ of hearing), and it will let us know if this part of the ear is functioning within an expected range.

-Auditory processing disorder testing: Children with auditory processing disorder (APD) have trouble processing sounds.
+Auditory processing disorder testing: Children with auditory processing disorder (APD)do not process spoken language in a typical way.
 For example, a child with APD may hear a sound but not be able to make sense of it.
-As conventional auditory processing protocols are highly influenced by non-auditory factors including memory, attention and language ability, our protocol involves the assessment of listening in noise, which is specifically designed to approximate real-world difficulty.
+As conventional auditory processing protocols are highly influenced by non-auditory factors including memory, attention, and spoken language ability, our protocol involves the assessment of listening in noise, which is specifically designed to approximate real-world difficulty.

 • To learn more auditory processing disorder (APD) testing, click here.